YamagutiSenior/clone_simple_notes/README.md

 # Simple Notes (Security Demo Application)

 This application is used for taking simple notes, like **"Everyone needs to go ahead and come in on Saturday and Sunday to help out with the new code push."** It is used to demo many of GitLab's Security features.

-Feel free to copy it to your workspace, and read the documentation within the [Simple Notes Documentation](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/) which contains Architecture, Development Guide, Instructions on Creating Vulnerability, and much more.
+Be sure to ead the documentation within the [Simple Notes Documentation](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/) which contains Architecture, Development Guide, Instructions on Creating Vulnerability, and much more.

-**Do not edit this project directly, but rather clone it and configure it within your own GitLab instance.**
+**Note: Do not edit this project directly, but rather clone it and configure it within your own GitLab instance.**

+---

-## Using on your own GitLab instance
+# Deploying on Public GitLab

 This project is meant to be used within your GitLab instance so that you can view the pipelines, create MRs with security vulnerabilities and much more.
 To start you can view this YouTube video I have created:

 `COMING SOON!`

-### Copy project into workspace
+## Step 1: Copy Project into Workspace

 1. Make sure you are using [GitLab Ultimate](https://about.gitlab.com/pricing/ultimate/) and logged in
 **Note: You can signup for a [30 day trial](https://gitlab.com/-/trials/new?utm_medium=cpc&utm_source=google&utm_campaign=brand_amer_pr_rsa_br_exact_&utm_content=free-trial_digital_x-pr_english_&_bt=624524579996&_bk=gitlab%20trial&_bm=e&_bn=g&_bg=142303748075)**